mbeccuti/4SeqGUI/README.md

 cd /somewhere_on_PC/4SeqGUI
 ./4SeqGUI.sh
 ```
-or if "4SeqGUI.sh" is not authorization to be executable:
+or if "4SeqGUI.sh" has not the permission to being executed

 ```
 cd /somewhere_on_PC/4SeqGUI